AurelieGIRAUD/AurelieGIRAUD.github.io/anova_multiple_linear.md

 1. Log-Income

 Before to start we need to perform a log-transformation of the variable income because the distribution highly skewed to the right - meaning that there are some very high incomes.
-The transformation allows the distribution to follow a bell shape a.k.a Gaussian-like distribution.
+The transformation allows the distribution to follow a bell shape a.k.a Gaussian-like distribution which is ideal for modelling.

 ✅ Here is an example of the effect of the log-transformation on the distribution of income for a given country.